 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the American Humane as of June 30, 2014 and 2013, and the changes in its net assets and its cash flows for the year ended June 30, 2014, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of American Humane as of June 30, 2016 and 2015, and the changes in its net assets and its cash flows for the year ended June 30, 2016, in accordance with accounting principles generally accepted in the United States of America.